Carl Fogarty: Personal life

 Fogarty married Michaela in 1991.
 They live in Mellor Blackburn Lancashire and have two children, including a daughter Claudia.

 Fogarty backed the Conservative Party in the 2019 United Kingdom general election.

 Fogarty has published two books: Foggy: The Explosive Autobiography (2001) and The World According To Foggy (2018).

 Charity work

-Forgarty is patron of local charity North West Blood Bikes - Lancs & Lakes and will be opening their new headquarters in December 2017.
+Forgarty is a patron of local charity North West Blood Bikes - Lancs & Lakes and opened their new headquarters in December 2017.